ag88/embtomcatwebdav/src/site/markdown/README.md

   - added filename filters ***new**

   Download multiple files as zip and filename filters significantly improves usability of the upload servlet

 - v0.8.1  add support for ip 0.0.0.0 listen on all interfaces ***new**
   - host aliases will be added for all interfaces if 0.0.0.0 is specified as the host name

+  This solves problems related to dynamic IP addresses

 status: beta